5 Answers to the Most Common Questions About Self-Service Advertising

 According to Salesforce, 78% of service professionals say customers have increased their use of self-service during the pandemic, with 86% of respondents from a McKinsey survey saying they prefer using self-service tools over dealing with a sales representative.
 However, for some businesses, it can be difficult to decide if self-service is the right fit for them.
 To assist, we will cover some of the most frequently asked questions.

 What is self-service advertising?

 Self-service advertising refers to any channel that allows an advertiser to purchase ad inventory and publish a campaign without needing assistance from a sales representative or a publisher.
 Self-service in the ad tech industry is provided on a variety of platforms, you may be most familiar with the platforms offered by the likes of Google and Facebook.
-Self-serve technologies for advertising enable quick, easy purchase of advertising inventory and supports faster campaign launches while lowering total costs and giving advertisers high flexibility in the placement of their ads.
+Self-serve technologies for advertising enable the quick, easy purchase of advertising inventory and support faster campaign launches while lowering total costs and giving advertisers high flexibility in the placement of their ads.
 Moreover, self-service platforms can offer programmatic purchasing capabilities, which means they can automatically determine when and where a specific advertisement should be displayed depending on the selected campaign criteria.

 What is a self-service advertising platform and what does it offer?

 Self-service advertising platforms allow the placement of ads without waiting for a sales rep or ad ops specialist.